 Over the course of eight years, Two-time Pushcart Prize winner Lisa Taddeo drove across the United States six times and spoke to hundreds of women about their desires, needs and private lives.
 Based on years of immersive reporting, the book unveils the life stories of three women, whose experiences, both particular and universal, put together an astonishing intimate portrait of female desire.

-Three Women, published by Editura Litera.
+Lisa will be in Bucharest to launch the Romanian translation of Three Women, published by Editura Litera.
 Join her on October 18 at 6.30 PM.

 Author’s note